Who is the Russian-American lobbyist who met the Trump team?

 Those communications, he argued, could contain "highly sensitive discussions" about topics including the location of U.S. bases in the former Soviet Union, narco-trafficking in Afghanistan, surveillance of undercover agents, and trade secrets in the energy industry.

-In 2015, he was named in a suit by the Russian mining company International Mineral Resources (IMR), which alleged that Akhmetshin and others orchestrated hacking to steal corporate secrets on behalf of another company owned by Russian billionaire Andrey Melnichenko.
+In 2015, he was named in a suit by the Russian mining company International Mineral Resources (IMR), which alleged that Akhmetshin and others orchestrated hacking to steal corporate secrets on behalf of another Russian company.

 In court documents, IMR alleged that Akhmetshin met a contact at a London coffee shop and handed over a hard drive and said it contained 50 gigabytes of hacked material.
 "There is a lot of stuff ... but that is why you are paying money," he said, according to IMR.

-But Akhmetshin, who was hired by a law firm working for Melnichenko's company, denied hacking or asking anyone else to hack into IMR.
+But Akhmetshin, who was hired by a law firm, denied hacking or asking anyone else to hack into IMR.
 He said he gathered research for the firm by bartering information with journalists before he was fired because of his ties to another client, the former prime minister of Kazakhstan, who was then an opposition figure in exile.

-The hacking accusations were withdrawn when the case, which was litigated in New York and Washington, was settled.
+The hacking accusations were later dropped and the case, which was litigated in New York and Washington, was dismissed.

 More recently, it was Akhmetshin's promotion of a film that drew negative attention.
 The so-called documentary took aim at lawyer Sergei Magnitsky, who died in Russian custody and whose death spurred Congress to pass the Magnitsky Act in 2012, leading to sanctions against Russians.